CVE-2025-4517(tarfile)

 5. Mitigation and Workarounds

-- Upgrade: The most direct and effective solution is to upgrade the Python environment in the affected systems to the version with the corresponding security patches.
+1. Upgrade: The most direct and thorough solution is to upgrade the Python in the affected environment to the corresponding secure patched version mentioned above.